wiyco/go-api-template/README.md

 ### Running the app

-Run with Docker.
-Development with live-reloading (hot-reload).
+Run with Docker to develop with live-reloading (hot-reload).

 ```bash
 docker compose up